Edmund Heldut-Tarnasiewicz: Early life and career

-From 8 July 1920, he served in the 16th Greater Poland Uhlan Regiment as a podporuchik of cavalry, and commanded by Major Ludwik Kmicic-Skrzyńskii whom appointed him commander of the 3rd Squadron.
+From 8 July 1920, he served in the 16th Greater Poland Uhlan Regiment as a podporuchik of cavalry, and commanded by Major Ludwik Kmicic-Skrzyński who appointed him commander of the 3rd Squadron.
 In this function he participated in battles against the Soviets (for service in the 15 ACS received the Cross of Valour).

-From 20 October 1920, he was commander of the squadron in Third Light Cavalry Regiment of Mazovia.
+From 20 October 1920, he was commander of the squadron in 3rd Masovian Light Cavalry Regiment.
 From 24 January to 1 September 1921, he was assigned to the Cavalry Training Center in Grudziądz.
-On 16 September 1921 he was the deputy commander of the Third Light Cavalry Regiment of Mazovia in Suwałki garrison.
+On 16 September 1921 he was the deputy commander of the 3rd Masovian Light Cavalry Regiment in Suwałki garrison.

 Later he was commandeering military education: he functioned as the commander of non-commissioned officers school, then as commander of the Reserve Officers School.
 After completing the course at the Training Centre in Rembertów from 4 June to 18 October 1925, again he served in the 3rd Regiment of Cavalry.
 He served as the Rittmeister.
 He was then promoted to major of the cavalry from 1 January 1927.
 From December 1927 to 1929 he held the position of commander of the Cavalry School of Non-Commissioned Officer Professional in Jaworow.
 He was appointed lieutenant colonel of the cavalry from 1 January 1930.
 From 1 July 1930, he served as deputy commander of the 4th Mounted Rifle Regiment of Łęczyca in Plock.

 Later, he returned to the 16th Wielkopolska Cavalry Regiment, stationed in Bydgoszcz, where from 27 February 1932 served as its commander.
 At that time, he was appointed colonel of cavalry from 1 January 1935.

 On 26 January 1935, at the palace in Bialowieza, the Polish President Ignacy Mościcki gave him the rank of colonel with seniority and the 2nd most powerful position in the body of cavalry officers.
 Together with him the rank of colonel was only received by two cavalry officers Witold Dzierżykraj-Morawski (lok.
 1) and Leon Mitkiewicz-Żołłtek (lok.
 3).
 Due to Colonel Heldut-Tarnasiewicz's initiative, all the families of the fallen in the battles for independence, they were awarded Polish lancers unit commemorative badges ID cards.
 In July 1939, he was commander of the prestigious Cadet School of Cavalry in Grudziadz at the Cavalry Training Centre, equivalent to West Point or United States Military Academy in Poland.
 There he was promoted to Brigadier General, but the promotion was never confirmed due to the outbreak of World War II.